 Conic Hill, Balmaha

-The fantastic Loch Lomond and the Trossachs National Park offer a variety of hikes, and it is just an hour’s drive from Glasgow.
-From endless hills and wild landscapes to picturesque villages and quaint pubs, Loch Lomond has it all.
+The fantastic Loch Lomond and the Trossachs National Park offer a variety of day hikes, and it is just an hour’s drive from Glasgow.
+Loch Lomond has everything from endless hills and wild landscapes to picturesque villages and quaint pubs.

-Conic Hill is one of the most popular features of the area.
-This sharp little summit offers extraordinary views over the lake and the surrounding woodland and farmland.
+Conic Hill is one of the most popular walks in the area.
+This sharp little summit offers extraordinary views over the loch and the surrounding woodland and farmland.
 It’s even possible to see Goat Fell on Arran on a clear day.
 Keep an eye out for ospreys, common buzzards, and hen harriers as well.

-Conic Hill is part of the Highland Boundary Fault, the zone that separates the Highlands to the north from the lowlands to the south.
-The trail is also a part of the West Highland Way, one of the most popular long-distance walks in Scotland.
+Conic Hill is part of the Highland Boundary Fault, which separates the Highlands to the north from the lowlands to the south.
+This walk is also part of the famous West Highland Way, one of the most popular long-distance walks in Scotland.

 The hike to the summit is short but steep.
 The height gain is about 1180 feet.
 Rest assured that it’s well worth it.
 The more you climb, the better it gets.